rfourquet/fh/README.md

  When the size of a file has changed since cached, the hash is unconditionally re-computed (even when L = 3).
  The default value of L is
-   * 1 when hashes are requested (should be reliable in most cases) or when the unique option is active (it's otherwise easy to get confusing results with L = 2), and
+   * 1 when hashes are requested (should be reliable in most cases), or when the unique option is active (it's otherwise easy to get confusing results with L = 2), and
    * 2 when only the size is requested (this avoids to recursively traverse